aws-samples/tabular-column-semantic-search/README.md

         ```
             python tools/run_pipeline.py --destination_bucket <DESTINATION_BUCKET> --input_mode file --file_or_url <LOCAL_OR_REMOTE_CSV_PATH>
         ```
-4. You will receive sign-in credentials and the web app URL via email, at the email you specified in [config.yaml](config.yaml).
+4. After deployment, you will receive sign-in credentials and the web app URL via email, at the email you specified in [config.yaml](config.yaml).
 Log in to the web app using these credentials.
 You will be prompted to reset your password during the first login.
     * Note the demo creates and uses a self-signed certificate for the web app, which may not be trusted by your web browser by default.
 Self-signed certificates should not be used beyond testing.
 For best security, use a certificate signed be a credible CA.
 5. Use the web app to query OpenSearch and explore results.